Why Write Poetry?

 Psychologist Rollo May wrote in his book The Courage to Create that:

-…if you do not express your own original ideas, if you do not listen to your own being, you will have betrayed yourself.
-Also you will have betrayed our community in failing to make your contribution to the whole.
+“…if you do not express your own original ideas, if you do not listen to your own being, you will have betrayed yourself.
+Also you will have betrayed our community in failing to make your contribution to the whole.”

-Although we may be willing to give “listening to our own beings” a try in writing essays and memoir, something keeps many of us from engaging in that same level of honesty and commitment and writing poetry.
+Although we may be willing to give “listening to our own beings” a try in writing essays and memoir, something keeps many of us from engaging in that same level of honesty and commitment in writing poetry.
 Maybe we don’t feel up to the demands of the art.
 We may feel, therefore, that if we devote ourselves to writing poems, we are only being dilettantes.
 We may worry that once we find and articulate our deepest feelings and insights as poetry has us do, those feelings and perceptions will demand we change our lives.
-We need to figure out how to address this situation by coming to believe in the power of poetry to not only indicate what our beings demand, but help us do it.
+We need to figure out how to address this situation by coming to believe in the power of poetry to not only indicate what our beings demand, but to help us do it.
 If we learn to honor our need and ability to write poetry, all of our writing will benefit.

 Acknowledge and Celebrate Your Poetic Intelligence: